 By David Simula, Managing Director at EPIC Platforms.

 Did you know that McDonald's once submitted a 55 page patent request for the process on how to assemble a sandwich?
 They sure did.
+Google it.

 While one might argue that a process so complex could only confuse, it's difficult to argue against the success of this food service behemoth.
 Ask any McDonald's franchise owner and they'll tell you, they've got a proven process for everything.
 Right down to the "McDonald's Way" to salt the fries.